The Best College in Every State (2026)

 Our Ranking Methodology

-Our list of the best college in each state was mainly constructed with a focus on school quality, outcomes, and return on investment (ROI).
-It also took into consideration a host of other factors such as retention rate, selectivity, endowment per student, student-faculty ratio, median earnings, and cost of attendance.
+Our list of the best college in each state mainly focuses on school quality, outcomes, and return on investment (ROI).
+It also considers a host of other factors, including retention rate, selectivity, endowment per student, student-faculty ratio, median earnings, and cost of attendance.
 You can find CollegeVine’s rankings in their entirety here.

-Note: If you want to explore more of the top schools in each state just click on the state name!
+Note: If you want to explore more top schools in each state, just click on the state name!

 Best College in Each State